Beverly Atlee Cleary (April 12, 1916 March 25, 2021) was an American children's author.

 Another well-known series by Beverly Cleary begins with The Mouse and the Motorcycle, about a mouse who befriends a lonely boy and discovers a useful but never-quite-explained ability to drive toy vehicles as if they were real.

 Part of what makes the books work so well is the portrayal of various events that are a huge deal to a child.
 Cleary's insight into the minds of children also creates a large cast of very realistic characters easy for both children and adults to relate to.

-Her birthday, April 12th, is designated as "Drop Everything and Read Day" in American elementary schools, in which lessons stop and the students simply read whatever they want silently.
+Her birthday, April 12th, is designated as "Drop Everything and Read Day" (DEAR, as introduced in Ramona Quimby, Age 8) in American elementary schools, in which lessons stop and the students simply read whatever they want silently.

 Works by Beverly Cleary with their own trope pages include:

 - Ramona Quimby series

 - Ralph S. Mouse series

 - Dear Mr. Henshaw (her only book to win the Newbery Medal)